jeduardocosta/GenericBlogApi/README.md

 # generic-blog-api
-A generic library to read blog feed data.
+A generic API to read blog feed data.